scperkins/EJEHardenberg.github.io/public/tech-blog/targeting-java-platforms-with-sbt.md

 As of right now, even defining a function in Build.scala doesn't work to resolve the error message and allow for something like the above.
-There may be a way to do it, but as of this writing, I'm still waiting for an answer to my [StackOverFlow Question].
+There may be a way to do it, but as of this writing, <strike>I'm still waiting for an answer to my [StackOverFlow Question].

 Until the scala community responds, we'll be stuck specifying -D flags to sbt in bulk.
-But even with the slight inconvenience, it's not so bad, as we could automate such things with makefiles.
+But even with the slight inconvenience, it's not so bad, as we could automate such things with makefiles.</strike>

+** Update **

+As stated by [Gabriele Petronella] in the answer to my [StackOverFlow Question] the SBT parser does not support assigning to tuples.
+But, if you use a [case class] then you'll be ok.
+This needs to be done in the Build.scala file like so:

+	import sbt._
+	import Keys._

+	case class EnvData(target: String, source: String, jvm: String)

+And then you can update the build.sbt file to use this new class to have a more informative and clear process:

+	val env = sys.props.getOrElse("ENV", default = "local")

+	val envData = env match {
+		case "local" => EnvData("1.7","1.7","1.7")
+		case "stage" => EnvData("1.6","1.7","1.6")
+		case "production" => EnvData("1.7","1.7","1.8")
+	}

+	val targetJvm = s"-target:jvm-${envData.jvm}"

+	scalacOptions := Seq(
+	  "-unchecked",
+	  "-deprecation",
+	  "-feature",
+	  "-encoding", "utf8",
+	  targetJvm
+	)

+	javacOptions ++= Seq("-source", envData.source, "-target", envData.target)

 If you'd like to see an example Play Application using the sbt setup